 My focus is always on the unique individual..

 ..and their response to whatever crisis or issue they are facing.
-My experience of the types of crisis or emontional or mental health issue that may bring people to counselling or psycotherapy encompasses:
+My experience of the types of crisis that may bring people to counselling or psychotherapy encompasses:

 - anxiety, panic attacks